em-majowska/my-portfolio/README.md

 ![Colorful collage of rounded cards showing some of the sections of my website.](/screenshots/mockup.jpg)

 This project is a static portfolio website containing a homepage and a gallery page.
 The site demonstrates advanced CSS techniques (responsive layouts, CSS-only components, card designs with informative tags), lightweight JavaScript, and small interactive elements like an animated cat and a spotlight cursor.
+[View the full design on Figma.](https://www.figma.com/design/GS9Q9sfcIDRJeLjhUtWnoQ/Portfolio-EM?node-id=0-1&t=0XNt7EWUXNga1UP4-1)

 Key ideas: